storelocatorjs/storelocator/docs/how-it-works.md

 #### Simple example

-The simplest way to use storelocator is like the example below.
+The simplest way to use Storelocatorjs is like the example below.
 All default options are used except them passed in the constructor.

 ```javascript
 new Storelocator({